tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 .loud Comments should be highlighted, not hidden away.

 Use bold colors, draw attention to them.
 Don’t shy away.
-If somebody took time to tell you something, then you want to read it.
+If somebody took the time to tell you something, then you want to read it.

 # Two types of comments

-Another secret nobody is talking about, is that there are two types of comments:
+Another secret nobody is talking about is that there are two types of comments:

 1. Explanations
 2. Disabled code